appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2021-03-11-User-Defined-Dynamic-Filter.md

 For more details on this section, [ClicK Here](/processflow/manage-actions-actionfilters-errorfilters/)

+**Note:**

+- By Default, the custom filter will display the [Action Filter](/processflow/manage-actions-actionfilters-errorfilters/) used normally in the GET node.
+However, once edited and saved, you will not have to work on the same from the 2nd instances.
+- Changes made in the normal Action Filter will not impact that in the custom filter.

 ## Deleting Dynamic Action Filter.

 1) To Delete a Custom Action Filter, Navigate to the **Custom Action filter Window** by clicking on the **Execute with Custom Action filter**.
 The window opens.